-During the quarter ended April 2, 2009 and March 27, 2008, AMC, Cinemark and Regal purchased \$0.4 million and \$0.3 million, respectively, of NCM LLC's advertising inventory for their own use.
+During the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008, AMC, Cinemark and Regal purchased \$0.5 million, \$0.8 million, \$0.5 million and \$0.8 million, respectively, of NCM LLC's advertising inventory for their own use.
 The value of such purchases are calculated by reference to NCM LLC's advertising rate card and is included in advertising revenue.

-Included in meetings and events operating costs is \$0.1 million and \$0.2 million for the quarter ended April 2, 2009 and March 27, 2008, respectively, related to purchases of movie tickets and concession products from the founding members primarily for resale to NCM LLC's customers.
+Included in Meetings and Events operating costs is \$0.1 million, \$0.2 million, \$1.0 million and \$1.2 million for the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008, respectively, related to purchases of movie tickets and concession products from the founding members primarily for marketing resale to NCM LLC's customers.

-IdeaCast -
+IdeaCast/Danoo -

-NCM LLC and IdeaCast, Inc. ("IdeaCast") entered into a shared services agreement, which allows for cross-marketing and certain services to be provided between the companies at rates, which will be determined on an arms length basis.
-The services provided by or to IdeaCast for the quarter ended April 2, 2009 and March 27, 2008 were not material to NCM.
+NCM LLC and IdeaCast, Inc. ("IdeaCast") entered into a shared services agreement, which allowed for cross-marketing and certain services to be provided between the companies at rates, which were determined on an arms length basis.
+The services provided by or to IdeaCast for the quarter ended July 2, 2009, the six months ended July 2, 2009, the quarter ended June 26, 2008 and the six months ended June 26, 2008 were not material to NCM.
+On June 29, 2009, NCM LLC and Danoo, Inc. ("Danoo") entered into a shared services agreement (including NCM's access to Danoo advertising on a space available basis), which replaced the agreement with IdeaCast.
+The services provided by or to Danoo for the quarter and six months ended July 2, 2009 were not material to NCM.